 To start planning your tailor-made holiday, call us on (646) 934-8870

 On the side of a mountain, overlooking the Franschhoek valley, stand La Petite Ferme Guest Suites, award-winning Restaurant and boutique Winery.
 The La Petite Ferme rooms, set amongst vineyards on a working wine farm, all boast magnificent views.

-There are a variety of suites to suit any traveller, from luxury vineyard and manor house suites to more rustic self catering cottages and lakeside lodges.
+There are a variety of rooms to suit any traveller, from luxury vineyard and manor house suites to more rustic self-catering cottages and lakeside lodges.
 The Vineyard Suites are situated overlooking a vineyard of Sauvignon Blanc.
-They’re North West facing, providing long warm afternoons, each with a private plunge pool, and all within a two minute stroll from the reception area and restaurant.
+They are North West facing, providing long warm afternoons, each with a private plunge pool, and all within a two minute stroll from the reception area and restaurant.
 The Manor House Suites are situated adjacent to the restaurant, commanding a magnificent view over a vineyard of Merlot.
 A large swimming pool is shared exclusively by these four rooms.
 The two rustic self-catering cottages are set amongst vineyards, a mere ten minute stroll from the restaurant.
 These cottages are suitable for families and facilities include a private plunge pool, wooden fireplace and fully equipped kitchen.
-And the Lakeside Lodges are set high on the northern slopes of the magnificent Franschhoek Mountains in a beautiful garden that extends upwards into the Cape's unique Fynbos.
+The Lakeside Lodges are set high on the northern slopes of the magnificent Franschhoek Mountains in a beautiful garden that extends upwards into the Cape's unique Fynbos.